 If they build it, will people come?
 A senior landscape planner working on the Walnut Creek project told me, "There is some skepticism that the general public will find appeal in visiting a prairie."
 This rather understates the public's indifference to prairie landscapes.
 Illinoisans seemed never to love the pristine prairie when they had it.
 The uplands in Cass County around Panther Creek for example were known locally as "barrens"—weed-covered empty lots on a township scale.
 The locals regarded the plow the way a suburbanite regards his Weed-Eater, as a force for civilization and cultivation in all respects.

 The how-to book that explains the conversion of farms into prairie parks is not a thick one.
-Naturalist Daryl Smith of the University of Northern Iowa aims to reconstruct two types of prairie and two types of savannah.
-Smith says, "We'll have to start from scratch on most of it."
+Naturalist Daryl Smith of the University of Northern Iowa, who aims to reconstruct two types of prairie and two types of savannah, says, "We'll have to start from scratch on most of it."
 Local seed stocks of native grasses and forbes are limited.
 For the first few years, as few as 50 acres a year may be planted; after those early plots have matured, however, their plants can supply seed for the rest of the site.

 Assuming prairie restoration on this scale can be done, we are left to decide whether it ought to be done.
 The Illinois countryside is increasingly redundant economically, especially now that changes in the tax laws have dulled the appeal of weekend homes among well-to-do Springfieldian eager to commune with the mosquito and the cockleburr.
 Its sole productive role is as a site where city folks dump the things they don't want, like landfills and trailer parks and factories.

-Objections will be raised that the such a thing will destroy prime farmland.
-Converting fields to grass would change the use of the land but it wouldn't destroy it.
+Objections will be raised that bringing back the prairie will destroy prime farmland.
+Converting fields to grass would change the use of the land, certainly, but it wouldn't destroy it.
 (It's farming that destroys farmland, at least the way we farm.)
-Such conversion would probably eliminate some farms, although a few local farmers may have to be hired to cultivate on the site monoculture plots of those prairie plants whose seed is harvestable by machine.
+Such conversion would probably eliminate some farms, although a few local farmers may have to be hired to cultivate monoculture plots of those prairie plants whose seed is harvestable by machine.

-These new career possibilities are unlikely to mollify farm groups unhappy about the loss of jobs.
+These new career possibilities are unlikely to mollify farm groups unhappy about the loss of land on which they might expand their operations.
 (In Iowa, local officials also are worried about the removal from county tax rolls of so large a chunk of property.)
 But they do conjure up the wonderful image of Farmer John showing up at the coffee shop where his buddies, suppressing grins, ask him about his coneflower yield.

-However, the real weed problem (at least until the new prairie gets established) will be the threat of invasion by Eurasian exotics from in nearby lawns and roadsides into the prairie-to-be; native prairie plants do not cope well under disturbed environments typical of farming.
+However, the real weed problem (at least until the new prairie gets established) will be the threat of invasion into the prairie-to-be by Eurasian exotics from nearby lawns and roadsides; native prairie plants do not cope well under disturbed environments typical of farming.
 Similarly, while the park's neighbors are likely to urge that bobcats and the like be fenced in, the real management problem is keeping neighbors' varmints—pet dogs and cats, mainly—fenced out.
 Pets pose real threats to native birds and other animals, although bobcats might do more to teach our Bowsers some manners than their owners usually do.